enordquist/enordquist.github.io/_hobbies/podcasts.md

 permalink: /hobbies/podcasts
 ---

-I like to unwind my listening to some podcasts and learning something to discuss or think about.
+I like to unwind by listening to some podcasts and learning something to discuss or think about.

 ## Basketball